paraitepuy/networks/README.md

 # networks
 Graph corporate connections from step 1.

-This is a guide from a beginner. <br />
+The plan is we learn about data analytics & visualization to investigate corruption, money laundering and illicit trade.
-The plan: learn about data analytics & visualization to investigate corruption, money laundering and illicit trade.
+We'll follow the scripts!